 5. Improved satisfaction, loyalty, and positive working environment:

-Mentoring is a training process that enhances the ability of the newly hired workers.
+Mentoring is a training process that enhances the ability of newly hired workers.
 This indirectly limits or eliminates the number of silly mistakes in work.
 As a result, the amount of losses decreases comparatively for the employer.

 The positive working environment is an efficient way of boosting the loyalty of the workers towards the company and the employer.